-Austinburg Nsg and Rehab Center is the only facility located in Austinburg, Ohio.
+Austinburg Nursing Home and Rehabilitation Center is the only facility located in Austinburg, Ohio.
 This nursing home is a relatively poor nursing home.
 A score of this caliber suggests we found some red flags.
 This facility has very little going for it.
 Despite all this, one of the few highlights of this nursing home's report card is its strong inspection score.
 You can continue reading to learn more about inspections and other category scores

 - Nursing Home

 - Memory Care

 - No Family Council

 - Offers Hospice